abhishek-kumar-code/Redfish_Public/Specification.md

 #### Description

 The Description property is used to convey a human readable description of the resource.
 The type of the Description property shall be string.

-#### Modified

-The Modified property contains the time stamp equal to the last time the Redfish service modified this resource.
-The format of this property shall be the [Standard Timestamp Format](#standard-timestamp-format).

 #### Status

 The Status property represents the status of a resource.